fjnn/hvl-ele201/_pages/lectures/l1-firstcode.md

 ## Different frameworks that you can use with STM32F767
 You can program your nucleo board using many different languages/frameworks.
-You can use Arduino framework, LL library, Bare-metal and HAL library, ARM CMSIS.
-In this course we will use HAL, but it is essential that you know that is available and have an overview why we chose HAL for this course.
+You can use Arduino framework, LL library, Bare-metal, HAL library and ARM CMSIS.
+In this course we will use HAL, but it is essential that you know what is available and have an overview why we chose HAL for this course.

 *(Note: We are using HAL not because it is necessarily superior, but because it offers a good balance between ease of learning, flexibility in configuration, and widespread use.
 This makes it the most practical choice for this course.)*